nekomaru555555-web/CattitudeFlow/Manual_en.md

 - `Preview`: Preview the selected theme immediately
 - `Save theme`: Save the theme to the host
 - `Save language/locale`: Save language settings
+- The saved language is also used for native and built-in UI such as file dialogs, startup errors, and the `Ctrl+F` search panel

 ### Workspace